On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Extensions to Packet-Based Models in the Two-Flow Static Priority Case

-Conversely, we note that for the low-priority flow $(r_1, b_1)$, its service curve is determined by both the high-priority flow's arrival curve at the shared link and the shared link's bandwidth, and does not depend on the presence or absence of its own (re)shaper.
-As a result, adding a (re)shaper to the low-priority flow cannot decrease its worst-case delay (though it can increase it).
-Consequently, reshaping the low-priority flow cannot contribute to reducing the bandwidth of the shared link while meeting the delay bounds of both the high and low-priority flows.
-This is formally stated in the next proposition that simplifies the investigation of the worst-case delay experienced by the low-priority flow by allowing us to omit the use of a shaper for it.
+Conversely, we note that for the low-priority flow $(r_1, b_1)$, its service curve is determined by both the high-priority flow's arrival curve at the shared link and the shared link's bandwidth, and does not depend on the presence or absence of its own reprofiler.
+As a result, adding a reprofiler to the low-priority flow cannot decrease its worst-case delay (though it can increase it).
+Consequently, reprofiling the low-priority flow cannot contribute to reducing the bandwidth of the shared link while meeting the delay bounds of both the high and low-priority flows.
+This is formally stated in the next proposition that simplifies the investigation of the worst-case delay experienced by the low-priority flow by allowing us to omit the use of a reprofiler for it.

-\begin{proposition} Given the service curve assigned to a low-priority flow, adding a packet-based greedy shaper cannot decrease its worst-case delay, and consequently cannot reduce the minimum link bandwidth required to meet the worst-case delay guarantees of both the high and low-priority flows. \end{proposition}
+\begin{proposition} Given the service curve assigned to a low-priority flow, adding a packet-based greedy reprofiler cannot decrease its worst-case delay, and consequently cannot reduce the minimum link bandwidth required to meet the worst-case delay guarantees of both the high and low-priority flows. \end{proposition}

 \begin{proof} Denote the service curve of the low-priority flow as $\beta(t)$ and its arrival curve as $\alpha(t)$.
-Without shaper, the system's virtual delay at $t$ is
+Without reprofiler, the system's virtual delay at $t$ is